 I create custom gorgeous WordPress mobile-responsive websites.

 My specialty is building (or refreshing) affordable websites for small businesses.
-Every website designer/builder has their own system of how they go about designing, and for whom, and what prices to charge.
-I used to offer very, very low prices to small businesses because I have always felt every business should have a web presence, and wanted all my clients to have one.
-Over time, I realized that no matter how little I charged, I was always giving my clients the same top-tier website elements, whether they paid for it or not, because I felt my list of elements were the minimum requirements all websites should have.
-And so, starting a couple of years ago, I will always include the following elements:
+Every website designer/builder has their own system of how they go about designing/refreshing, and what prices to charge.
+To a large degree, pricing will typically double if you go to an agency, versus freelance.
+I used to offer lower prices to small businesses because I have always felt every business should have a web presence, and wanted all my clients to have one.
+But over time, I realized that no matter how little I charged, I was always giving my clients the same top-tier website elements, whether they paid for it or not because I felt my list of elements were the minimum requirements all websites should have.
+And so, starting a couple of years ago, I will always include the following elements, but my prices have increased a little:

 All websites created by me WILL INCLUDE:

-- Since I have already paid for a developer’s batch of premium child themes for Genesis, I pass those savings on to you.
+- Since I have already paid for a developer’s batch of premium child themes, I pass those savings on to you.
 Plus, since I work predominately with only this batch of themes from the same company, I have become an expert in using them and not having to ‘get to know’ new themes time after time (did you know there are hundreds of thousands of themes available?)
 (Of course, other WordPress themes are an option if you have one you already know you want)

 - Built-in Mobile-Responsive software; that means they will look great on mobile phones, tablets, and laptops (automatically responds and resizes according to the device).
 See the image to the right - adapting to the device.

-- Page Content (what’s on the pages) must be provided by you – I can refer you to copywriters if you need it.
-I will edit and format for each page.
-The Home page is generally built up in a special way; we’ll discuss this part in detail.
+- Page Content (what's on the pages) must be provided by you - I can refer you to copywriters if you need it.
+I will edit and format the content provided.
+The Home page is generally built up in a special way; we'll discuss this part in detail.

 - Images will be prepped and optimized - supplied by you.
 I can provide additional images as needed, at an additional cost.